 The Hoberman Sphere never ceases to amaze.
-The large version expands from 9″ to 30″ in diameter; the smaller version from 4” to 12.”
+It expands from 9″ to 30″ in diameter.

 Each sphere includes a pulley, hardware and instructions, so if you ever get bored playing with it, you can hang it as a cool, kinetic mobile.